xynydev/star.vote-scripts/README.md

 Scripts for counting ballots and runoff with the star.vote ballot record.

+All of these scripts keep the VoteTime field making it possible for you to create data visualisations of votes overtime.

 # CalculateTotal.py
 Calculates the total votes for each candidate, no runoff.